LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Marta/Duska Von Mori.md

 - Cynical

 ##### Long Term Goals
-- Rid the world of immortals and restore the balance of life and death
+- Unlock the Secrets of True Immortality
-- Fulfill Mortos' plans
+- Eliminate Immortals
--
+- Restore Balance to the cycle of life and death

 ##### Additional Goals
 - Solidify Position of Power within Sunmaek high-leadership by manipulating the channcerlorship